School for Diversity

 - Students establish a “diversity” student group.

-- Students, supervised by a civics teacher or counselor, plan activities to show solidarity on the International Day Against Homophobia and Transphobia (17 May).
+- Students, supervised by a civics teacher or counselor, plan activities to show solidarity on the International Day Against Homophobia, Biphobia, Lesbophobia and Transphobia (May 17).

 Become your school a „School for Diversity“ – Contact us